|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Fresh yellowfin tuna chops are dressed with an easy pan sauce of lemon cream and capers.
+In this recipe, fresh yellowfin tuna chops are dressed with an easy pan sauce of lemon cream and capers.
 Take care not to ruin your investment by overcooking the tuna.
-Have your ingredients prepared and ready to go and you can have this on the table in about 15 minutes.
+Have your ingredients prepared and ready to go, and you can have this on the table in about 15 minutes.

 - Kosher salt to taste